m3shware/m3sh/README.md

     sys.path.insert(0, os.path.abspath('../.'))

-If the location of the m3sh package folder relative to your project folder is different, the path needs to be adapted accordingly.
+If the location of the m3sh package folder relative to your `projects` folder is different, the path needs to be adapted accordingly.
 See the [sys.path](https://docs.python.org/3/library/sys_path_init.html) documentation for more details.